pitosalas/cleancont/output/2006-12-12-today-only-40-off-at-borders.md

 ---
 title: "Today only: 40% off at Borders"
 subtitle: "This is a public service to my readers.
-[Here’s the coupon.](http://f.chtah.com/i/9/276579820/coupon..."
+Here’s the coupon."
 category: "1"
 tags: []
 date: "2006-12-12"